Monetary Award Program

 - All awards are paid directly to the college and must be applied toward tuition and mandatory fees only.

-- A federal aid need analysis form (Free Application for Federal Student Aid) must be filed for eligibility to be determined.
+- A FAFSA (Free Application for Federal Student Aid) the federal aid need analysis form must be filed for eligibility to be determined.
 (Effective Fall 2004, MAP awards will be calculated using credit hours of MAP benefits paid.)

 Illinois State Nursing Education Scholarship Program